Fiji Institute of Pacific Health Research (FIPHR)

 Frequently Asked Questions (FAQs)

-If your question is not answered below, please contact the PIHRS Secretariat on PIHRS@fnu.ac.fj.
+If your question is not answered below, please get in touch with the PIHRS Secretariat at PIHRS@fnu.ac.fj.

 1. What is a conference?

-A conference is a meeting, often lasting for a few days, which is organized on a particular subject or to bring together participants who have a common interest.
-Participants will participate or attend the PIHRS conference face-to-face and use this platform for presenting research, research ideas, and methodologies and sharing of knowledge.
-It is hoped that some of these will provide critical challenges, and open new spaces, for further research that can impact aspects of health care and health services delivery.
+A conference is a meeting, often lasting for a few days, organized on a particular subject or to bring together participants with a common interest.
+Participants will participate in or attend the PIHRS conference face-to-face and use this platform to present research, research ideas, and methodologies and share knowledge.
+It is hoped that some of these will address critical challenges and open new spaces for further research that can impact aspects of health care and health services delivery.

-The PIHRS Conference will be held from the 04th – 06th September 2023.
+The PIHRS Conference will be held on the 2nd & 3rd September 2024.
 All conference sessions will be based on Fiji Time.
-There will be recorded presentations for speakers and a zoom organized for speakers who cannot attend physically.
+There will be recorded presentations for speakers and a Zoom will be organized for speakers who cannot attend physically.

 3. Who should attend?

-The conference is open to local and international academics, donors, government ministries, non-governmental organizations (NGOs), technical agencies, the Private Sector, students, and others who might be interested.
+The PIHRS conference welcomes local and international academics, donors, government ministries, non-governmental organizations (NGOs), technical agencies, the Private Sector, students, and anyone passionate about the theme: “Investing in Health: Bridging the Knowledge to Behaviour gaps”.

-Once you registered online, you will receive an email confirmation with detailed instructions on payment of the registration fee with the invoice generated and sent to your email.
+Once you register online, you will receive an email confirmation with detailed instructions on payment of the registration fee with the invoice generated and sent to your email.
+Please kindly retain the copy of your payment receipt once you have paid the registration fee.

 Funding is not available for this conference.